Accurate global machine learning force fields for molecules with hundreds of atoms: Implementation details

 \section{Implementation details}

-The performance and effectiveness of our solver crucially depends its exact implementation, as it involves operations that are highly susceptible to numerical error.
-Here, we give an overview of the most important practical considerations as implemented in our reference implementation. \\ \paragraph{Memory requirement}
+The performance and effectiveness of our solver crucially depends on a careful implementation, as it involves operations that are highly susceptible to numerical error.
+Here, we give an overview of the most important practical considerations in our reference implementation. \\ \paragraph{Memory requirement}